bluz71/bluz71.github.io/_posts/2019-05-09-brave-with-duckduckgo-an-alternative-to-chrome.md

 Recommended Brave Settings
 --------------------------

-Privacy and security can further be enhanced by tweaking Brave's settings.
+Privacy and security can further be enhanced by tweaking Brave's settings at `brave://settings`.

 Brave settings: